RichBurman/martian-robots/README.md

 I use comments while coding which can be seen and viewed in the commit history to show my thinking and thought process while undertaking this project.

-I have now removed the comments from the code to ensure it is production ready.
+I have now removed the thought and thinking comments from the code, (but left in some placeholder comments for code e.g. to show where more command types can be added) to ensure it is production ready.